TechNotes

 # alternatives --config editor

-the alternatives system would present us with a menu allowing us to change the settings.
+The alternatives system would present us with a menu allowing us to change the settings.
 The "+" indicates which entry is current and the "*" indicates which entry is considered best (based on the priority).

 If we wanted to introduce /bin/vi as a choice, we could: